 I realized that I liked this twist on the classical medieval dragon story.
 I liked the idea of a “scientific” genesis to the creation of the first colony on Pern.
 Another aspect that I liked was the idea that knowledge was forgotten and the society had changed into their version of a “Dark Ages.”
 The first book begins with that society struggling to remember how their ancestors had dealt with the Thread threat.
 They discovered clues and warning signals left behind to help future generations.

 This play on past and present reminded me of our own modern collective unconscious.
 Are we the product of aliens?
 Are aliens visiting us in real time?
 According to some researchers and theorists, the evidence studying the past with our modern tools seems to suggest this is so.
-Truth or lie, proven or not, some people have been exploring this aspect and the ideas are net held as closely guarded secrets but are televised and published.
-Quietly, these are ideas are part of the collective unconscious.
+Truth or lie, proven or not, some people have been exploring this aspect.
+Furthermore, the ideas are not held as closely guarded secrets, but are televised and published.
+Quietly, these ideas are becoming part of the collective unconscious.

 There’s a feeling of awe and wonder about the cool tech that might have been available.
 There’s a fascination with how the people might have behaved, dressed, ate, governed themselves, and the list goes on.

 I wonder what future archaeologists will have to say about New York when they uncover the great skyscrapers.
 What will they make of the purpose of Central Park?

 Why my story requires a real planet

 Ever since I read McAffrey’s Dragonriders series, I actively look for stories to read that blend elements of fantasy and science fiction in unusual ways.